MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/france/e-invoicing-fr-get-started.md

 2. On the **Electronic document** tab, add records for the **Customer Invoice journal** and **Project invoice** tables.
 3. For each table name, set the **Document context** and **Electronic document model mapping** fields as specified in [Electronic invoicing parameters](../global/e-invoicing-set-up-parameters.md#set-up-electronic-document-parameters).
 4. In the **Customer Invoice journal** table name field, select **Response types**.
-5. Create a new response type that has the same name that was defined for the related variable in the corresponding feature setups in RCS.
+5. Create a new response type that has the same name that was defined for the related variable in the corresponding feature setups.

     1. In the **Submission status** field, select **Pending**.
     2. In the **Data entity name** field, select **Sales invoice Chorus Pro entity**.
     3. In the **Configuration** field, select **Chorus Pro response invoice data import format (FR)**.

-6. Create another new response type that has the same name that was defined for the related variable in the corresponding feature setups in RCS.
+6. Create another new response type that has the same name that was defined for the related variable in the corresponding feature setups.

     1. In the **Submission status** field, select **Pending update actions execution**.
     2. In the **Data entity name** field, select **Sales invoice Chorus Pro entity**.